daattali/beautiful-jekyll/registration.md

 title: Multiscale atlas estimation
 ---

 This page supplements our paper on multiscale atlas estimation.
 Below are displayed movies showing the estimation of template images using either the <a href="https://hal.inria.fr/hal-00817565 ">original algorithm</a>, either our coarse-to-fine strategy, with varying numbers of control points.
+Template images are displayed every 10 iterations until convergence.
 In all cases, atlas estimation was performed using the same set of 20 images.
 "cp" stands for control points.

 ### Atlas estimation on digit images from the MNIST handwritten digits database